syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/ToolTip.md

 # ToolTip

 A ToolTip is a short description view that is used to understand the unfamiliar object that aren't directly displayed in the UI.
-In Xamarin.Forms SfRating control TooTip shows the dat's of `Value`.
+In Xamarin.Forms SfRating control TooTip shows the data's of `Value`.
 It will be displayed when we move cursor over the rating items.
-It will be disappered when we select rating item.
+It will be disappeared when we select rating item.

 ## Set Tooltip Placement

 Using `ToolTipPlacement` property, We can define where the ToolTip need to be displayed.
-TooTipPlacement having the folowing three types of placemnt.
+TooTipPlacement having the following three types of placement.

 *BottomRight,
 *None,